nextapps-de/mikado/bench/README.md

 Regardless the function is doing, every test has to run through the same logic.

 #### About requirements for tested libraries
 Each library should provide at least its own features to change DOM.
 A test implementation should not force to implement something like `node.nodeValue = "..."` or `node.className = "..."` by hand.
+Also asynchronous/scheduled rendering is not allowed.

 #### About the test environment